Pi Pizzeria Team Outing

 Primary Methods

-Our team focuses on quality of life and how different interventions change quality of life.
-We use patient-reported outcomes (surveys) and collaborate with interdisciplinary groups of clinicians and researchers to approach problems from different perspectives.
+Our team focuses on understanding endometriosis-associated pain and quality of life, and how different interventions change quality of life.
+We use a team science approach to collaborate with interdisciplinary groups of clinicians and scientists.
+We use patient-reported outcomes (surveys), focus groups, and traditional lab methods (like blood draws, pathology from surgery) to approach to the problem of endometriosis from multiple perspectives.

 Ongoing Studies

-Peer Empowered Endometriosis Peer Support (PEEPS): The goal of this study is to provide people with endometriosis-associated pain tools to better manage symptoms.
-In this 8-week group care approach, we cover topics like pelvic floor physical therapy, pain psychology, sexual function, and nutrition.
-The study is led by a MIGS surgeon (Whitney Ross), a pain psychologist (Sarah Buday), physical therapists (Emily Yakel and Tracy Spitznagle), and a physical therapist who is also a certified yoga instructor (Kerstin Hoffman).
+Peer Empowered Endometriosis Peer Support (PEEPS): PEEPS is an 8-week group care approach to endometriosis.
+During it, we cover topics like the science of pain, healthy activity, pelvic floor physical therapy, pain psychology, and sexual function.
+The goal of this study is to determine if PEEPS is effective in helping people with endometriosis have improved pain and better quality of life.
+The study is led by a MIGS surgeon (Whitney Ross), a pain psychologist (Sarah Buday), physical therapists (Brooke Smith and Tracy Spitznagle), and a physical therapist who is also a certified yoga instructor (Kerstin Hoffman).

 Why a career in research?